Alkouille/douki/README.md

 ## <a name='Aboutdoki'></a>About doki

-Douki-next (同期『ネクスト』) is a sync software for [anilist](https://anilist.co) and [myanimelist](https://myanimelist.net) account.
-The purpose of douki is to merge your anilist to your animelist ((or vice-versa) precisely , with only certains fields or excluding some, only certain anime or manga, while keeping thing simple and supporting merge in one command.
+Douki-next (同期『ネクスト』) is a synchronization software for [anilist](https://anilist.co) and [myanimelist](https://myanimelist.net) account.
+The purpose of douki is to merge your anilist to your animelist (or vice-versa) precisely, with only certains fields or excluding some, only certain anime or manga, while keeping things simple and supporting sync in one command.

+This project is still in its early stage of development —in fact, almost nothing works!
+So be careful experimenting with this program.
+Hopefully one day when some release will pop in the github release section, it will definitely be safe.

 ## <a name='Whydoiki'></a> Why doki

-We believe that there are no equivalent to precisely synchronize anilist and myanimelist.
-With doki you can by simply running a command sync your accounts or more precisely sync only some field.
+- Meant for everyone, easy to use, yet sufficiently versatile to process complex sync.
+- Available [everywhere Rust can compile on Windows](https://doc.rust-lang.org/rustc/platform-support.html), prebuilt are proposed in the release section for Windows, Linux and MacOS
+- Douki is meant to be *safe*.
+Using Douki you could cancel changes at any time while the program is still runing, errors are human so you should be able to cancel yours.

 # <a name='Roadmap'></a> Roadmap

 - Core
     - [x] Retrieve Anilist's list
-    - [] Retrieve MAL's list
+    - [ ] Retrieve MAL's list
-    - [] Mutate Anilist's list
+    - [ ] Mutate Anilist's list
-    - [] Mutate MAL's list
+    - [ ] Mutate MAL's list
+    - [ ] Safe mutate (i.e. possibility to cancel anything while the program is still runing)
-    - [] Choosing field
+    - [ ] Choosing field
-    - [] Mutate only if not already the same
+    - [ ] Mutate only if not already the same
+- Advanced
+    - [ ] favourite support (characters, animes, manga)

 ## <a name='Referencesinspirations'></a>References, inspirations

 * Idea inspired by the late project also named [douki](https://github.com/gilmoreg/douki)

+Please take a look at similar projects!
+    * [Taiga](https://taiga.moe) can update your Anilist and Myanimelist while watching anime with their app
+    * [Malsync](https://malsync.moe) can update your Anilist, myanimelist, and others while watching anime on supported website.